KastnerRG/Read_the_docs/docs/project5.rst

 **10 points:** Report.

-**Bonus:** Implement audio through the Pynq board.
+**Bonus:** Implement audio output through the Pynq board's 3.5mm audio output.
 The Pynq board only plays audio through the FPGA fabric.
 If you are interested in this, you should look at the Pynq Base Overlay.